Friends: The Reunion: Filming

-The special was filmed in Los Angeles, California, at Stage 24, also known as "The Friends Stage" at Warner Bros.
-Studios, Burbank, where Friends had been filmed since its second season.
+The special was filmed in Burbank, California, at Stage 24, also known as "The Friends Stage" at Warner Bros.
+Studios, where Friends had been filmed since its second season.
 The filming of the reunion began in April 2021.
-Filming of the special was delayed twice, first in March 2020, and second in August 2020, both due to the COVID-19 pandemic.
+Filming of the special was delayed twice, first in March 2020, and second in August 2020.

-The trivia game and talk show segments of the special, hosted by James Corden, were filmed in front of a live audience of "mostly union extras, [who were] COVID screened and hired for the gig".
+The trivia game and talk show segments of the special, hosted by James Corden, were filmed in front of a live audience of "mostly union extras".
 Representatives for Perry clarified that he had an emergency dental surgery prior to filming when viewers were concerned about his appearance.

 In an episode of Rob Lowe's podcast released in January 2021, Kudrow said she had only seen the rebuilt Central Perk set and filmed "a little something" which eventually became Lady Gaga's appearance recorded in November 2020.
 Director and producer Ben Winston stated the cast trivia game segment was being planned out in March 2021 while producing The Late Late Show and the 63rd Annual Grammy Awards.